-Range 10 is located in training area Z4, as part of the range 7-10 complex, vicinity grid WL81477980.
-It is accessible from Hwy 293 directly across form Range Operations.
+Range 7 is located within training area Z4, vicinity grid WL81708000 as part of the range 7-10 complex.
+It is accessible from Hwy 293 directly across from Range Operations.
 A key is needed to access this range.

 2.3 Standard Supported Courses of Fire